dotnet/arcade/Documentation/CorePackages/AsyncPublishing.md

 ## Current State
 Currently, publishing is done in one of two ways by each repo:
 - **Use of Arcade to do publishing** - Repository selects what kinds of assets need publishing (e.g. symbols, flat files, packages), provides targets and keys for the output locations (e.g. blob feed URL + storage key) and Arcade's publish package handles the ferrying of outputs to the target locations.
 During this publishing, Arcade records a manifest of the outputs.
 At the final join point in the build (e.g. Windows and Linux are both done), the build joins all manifests and uploads the build information to the Build Asset Registry (BAR).
 - **Existing non-Arcade publishing tasks** - Repository uses some existing tasks (e.g. from buildtools, or custom within the repo's build infrastructure) and publishes what it needs to various feeds and output storage accounts.
 The outputs are not tracked.
+These non-Arcade publishing tasks will go away over time and are not accounted for in the asynchronous publishing solution.

 Typically these publishing steps are done unconditionally on each official build.

 ## Problems
-The two approaches above are roughly equivalent, with more tracability and integration into the Maestro/BAR in the Arcade approach.
+The two approaches above are roughly equivalent, with more traceability and integration into the Maestro/BAR in the Arcade approach.
 Over time as repositories onboard onto Arcade, it is expected that non-standard publishing workflows will disappear.
 However, there are still significant issues with the current Arcade approach.
 - **Blob feed publishing is lock heavy** - Most repositories are using a single feed target for blob feed publishing (https://dotnetfeed.blob.core.windows.net/dotnet-core/index.json).
 The tooling that mimics nuget pushes on top of Azure storage requires a lock when pushing.
 When multiple builds are attempting to push to the same feed at the same time, only one may push at a time.
 This leads to significant wait times to finish publishing, potentially causing builds to time out.

   *It should be noted that this particular issue is somewhat point-in-time.
 When anonymous feeds are available on Azure DevOps, we can switch to using those instead, and lock contention will no longer be an issue*